Microflow/Low-Grid/PVC-Sax.md

 - The saxophone mouthpiece I bought from a music store
 - The rubber cap  holding on the saxophone mouthpiece can be bought from any hardware store
 - The copper elbow tubing goes into the saxophone mouthpiece

+## Hole Size Theory

+### Yamaha Primer on Hole Measurement Basics.

+A little wordy, but good.

 # More Homemade Saxes